 - Add-on software modules for basic measurements on images, or image analysis functions

-- Motorized microscopy and automation of image collection, analysis, and reporting
+- Automated microscopy and automation of image collection, analysis and reporting

 - Live streaming of microscope or macro camera views to other computers, for demonstration or consultation